As I’m building out an ethernet based Matter device, I wanted to get something called On Network Commissioning up and running.

 If you have any questions, please get in touch via the comments or on social media.

-Did you like reading this post?
+Did you enjoy reading this post?

 If you found this blog post useful and want to say thanks, you’re welcome to buy me a coffee.
 Better yet, why not subscribe to my Patreon so I can continue making tinkering and sharing.